Diamonds are Forever; Marriage Not So Much

 One distinct difference between younger divorces and gray divorces is that older couples tend to have larger net worth than younger counterparts.
 This is especially true in the wake of the recent economic downturn.
 There may be trusts, IRAs and large pensions.
 These assets can complicate estate plans and make divorces more challenging.
 In fact, adult children may wish to be included in the dialogue and can have strong opinions regarding how assets are distributed, especially if there are children by more than one marriage.
 Ultimately, gray divorces can pose serious financial and emotional strains on the entire family.

-If you or someone in your family is facing a divorce later in life, you should consult an experienced Orlando area family law attorney who can guide you through the maze of issues facing your family.
+If you or someone in your family is facing a divorce later in life, you should consult an experienced Orlando area family law lawyer who can guide you through the maze of issues facing your family.
 The lawyers at Goodblatt · Leo are prepared to assist you at this time.